rust-aarhus/meetups/meetups/2025/2025-09-18-talk-night/program.md

 I'm thinking we can cover in a roughly prioritized list, depending on the time we have available:

-- Returning Results instead of calling .unwrap() inside tests
 - Using "rstest" for test parameterization and fixture handling
 - Using "insta" for snapshot testing
 - Using "pretty_assertions" for more colorful diff views
 - Writing expectation messages inside your "assert_eq" calls, instead of as comments.
-- Running tests in serial mode if you need that with "serial_tests"
-- Using "nextest" to speed up tests when you have multiple crates in a workspace

 And things along that line!